 What are Charro Beans?
 Known as either Frijoles Charros, Cowboy Beans or Charro Beans this traditional Mexican dish is a hearty soup made with pinto beans in a light broth with loads of seasonings.
 My Charro Beans recipe is flavored with bacon, ham, chorizo, onions, chilies, tomatoes, spices and herbs, Charro Beans are perfect for feeding a crowd and is a great side dish at a cookout.
 Traditionally these Frijoles Charros were ranch food, meant to feed a crew of hungry cowboys (Charros) when I go out for Mexican food, I always substitute Charro Beans for the refried beans.
 They’re not always on the menu, but I’ve never been to a Mexican restaurant that didn’t have them.

-In the winter, for my Charro Beans recipe I like to make my beans from scratch, in the summer I prefer to use canned beans, it’s just too dang hot to simmer dried beans for 2-3 hours.
+In wintertime, my recipe for Charro Beans I like to make my beans from scratch, in the summer I prefer to use canned beans, it’s just too dang hot to simmer dried beans for 2-3 hours.
 A good quality canned bean is just fine in this instance and all the additional meats and spices make them out of this world delicious.

 In the summer, I use bacon, ham, and chorizo, so you need to wait until the end of cooking to decide if you need any additional salt or not.
 In the winter, along with the bacon, ham, and chorizo, I add a rack of baby back pork ribs, the ribs have the most amazing flavor.
 The long simmer time to cook the beans is perfect for the ribs, the meat falls off the bone, perfectly tender and delicious.
 It really doesn’t get much better.

 My Charro Beans recipe is perfect for a crockpot or slow cooker, served with cornbread, a sprinkle of queso fresco, diced avocado and a topped with freshly chopped cilantro is a great meal by itself or the perfect side dish for Mexican food or BBQ.

 Here’s my Charro Beans recipe: